migufernandez/teachme-app/docs/api-docs.md

     "email": "camontgomery@gmail.com",
     "phone": "8435873450"
   },
-  "sorthDesc": "Hi, my name is Cam Montgomery and I am a student of bio physics at University of South Carolina.
+  "shortDesc": "Hi, my name is Cam Montgomery and I am a student of bio physics at University of South Carolina.
 I have the passion and motivation to teach any high school student.
 My strongest skill is calculus but I can also teach algebra and arithmetic", "linkedIn": "https://www.linkedin.com/in/cam-montgomery-30492432/", "countryBirth": "united states",
   "currentLocation": {